 She brought a grounded humanity and emotional depth to the high-octane, suit-up world of Kamen Rider as the beloved heroine Kiriko Shijima.

-Rio Uchida emerged in the 2010s as a fresh face in Japanese entertainment, navigating the distinct worlds of acting and gravure modeling.
-Her career trajectory shifted decisively when she landed the role of police officer Kiriko Shijima in the 2014 series 'Kamen Rider Drive.'
-Uchida didn't just play a supporting character; she became the series' emotional anchor, portraying a capable, determined woman who was integral to the narrative beyond being a romantic interest.
-This role connected with a massive audience, cementing her place in the iconic franchise's legacy.
-While she has taken on other television and film projects, her portrayal of Kiriko remains a defining chapter, showcasing her ability to bring sincerity and strength to genre storytelling.
+Rio Uchida played police officer Kiriko Shijima in the 2014 series 'Kamen Rider Drive.'
+She became the series' emotional anchor, portraying a capable, determined woman integral to the narrative beyond being a romantic interest.
+The role connected with a massive audience.
+She also worked in gravure modeling and other television and film projects.
+Her portrayal of Kiriko remains a defining chapter, showcasing her ability to bring sincerity and strength to genre storytelling.

 1981–1996